 If you are planning a week or two in Puglia, we suggest you check those beaches as are the best ones.
 You will find the most popular ones like Lama Monachile in Polignano but even the less-known ones like Marina di Ginosa and Marina di Pescoluse.
 Sandy beaches which will make you enjoy even more the Salento peninsula.

 What is Puglia known for?
-On top of the list for sure are the beautiful beaches but there are so many other things which you will discover in this post.
+On top of the list for sure are some of the most underrated beaches in Europe, but there are so many other things which you will discover in this post.

 - Grotta dei Pagliai

 - Grotta della Poesia

 - Marina di Pescoluse (Considered Maldives of Salento)

 - Marina di Ginosa